BenVanZyl/Reliance/README.md

+# Work in Progress (WIP)!

+    NOTE:
+    This is still being developed and not ready for production.
+    This also come with no warranties of any kind at all.

 # Introduction

-NOTE: This is still being developed and not ready for production and also come with no warranties at all.

 This project is to provide an application (system) to help an organisaztion to keep track of what Nuget packages all their applications are using.
 Know what your apps are relying on can help mitigate issue when it comes to breaking changes and which of your apps could be affected by this.